Knitting for summer temperatures

 Tops that are cut to resemble a t-shirt that comes without sleeves are called tank tops.
 Tanks, as they are also called, usually have a cool and casual look.
 They are just as suitable for a casual look with jeans and sneakers, as under a blazer for business meetings.
 Of course, everything is possible from the timeless basic part to the more playful version.

 The THEA Top by Paula_M is a light and airy summer top in the said style of a tank top.
 The top should be knitted with some room to move to the body, so that it falls nice and loose.
-Iris by Ririko is a feminine, comfortable, sleeveless A-line sweater knit in one piece top down.
+Brit by Lamana is a light A-line top with a crosswise narrow cable line on all neckline edges, knit in one piece top down.